 What is myeloma?

 Myeloma is a relatively rare cancer — accounting for around 10 percent of blood cancer cases.
-It develops in plasma cells, white blood cells that grow in bone marrow.
-Myeloma most often affects the aged — most cases are diagnosed in people age 65 and older.
+It develops in plasma cells — white blood cells that grow in bone marrow.
+Myeloma most often affects people who are aged 65 and older.
 Although myeloma grows within bone, it is not considered bone cancer.

-This year more than 30,000 people in the United States will be diagnosed with myeloma, according to the American Cancer Society.
+Annually, more than 30,000 people in the United States can be diagnosed with myeloma, according to the American Cancer Society.